project-chip/connectedhomeip/src/tools/interop/idt/README.md

 #### `advertise`

-- `advertise` re-uses the library used in discovery to produce dns-sd advertisements mimicking matter devices.
+- `advertise` re-uses the library used in discovery to produce DNS-SD advertisements mimicking matter devices.

 #### `capture`